 available (2009)!
 You

 can order it here.
-I can read French, and I'm reading the
+I've read the French translation, and enjoyed it

 Lately (2018), I've been doing a lot of reading about Elisa Bonaparte, Napoleon's sister.
 Readers of The Eight will remember her as Mireille's friend during her time on Corsica.
 She became Grand Duchess of Tuscany.
 Elisa was a remarkable woman, a patron of the arts, especially the theater, and a strong advocate of women's education.
 She founded a boarding school for girls that was modeled after the school she went to, Saint-Cyr (which readers of The Eight will certainly remember).
 I have biographies of her in French by Florence Vidal and Joseph-Antoine Angeli.
 Unfortunately, there's not much about her in English.